 Now, gather your ingredients and anyone who wants to help cook, and let's make some stuffing keto friendly!

-First, preheat the oven to 350 degrees Fahrenheit (175°C).
+Before starting, preheat the oven to 350 degrees Fahrenheit (175°C).

 Then slice or break the loaf of bread into any sized pieces you want, coat a pan with butter, and toast the slices of pre made keto bread in it.
 Once toasted, put the bread in the casserole dish that you will use for the stuffing, and set it aside.
+Next, add the sausage to the same pan you just toasted the bread in, fry it for a couple of minutes on each side, and put it in a bowl set aside for later.

 Then, add a little olive oil to the same pan and saute the onion until it softens slightly.
 After that, add the garlic and chopped celery and saute those together for a few minutes.
+Follow that by adding the sliced mushrooms to the pan, and continue sautéing for a few minutes.

+Now blanch the cauliflower for a few minutes and then set it aside.
 Next, melt the chicken bouillon cube in the boiling water from the cauliflower and when it cools down a bit, add one beaten egg to it.
+Then, add the cooked sausage, onion, celery, mushrooms, and blanched cauliflower to the prepared baking dish with the toasted bread.

 Now pour the chicken broth and egg mixture into the casserole dish.
 Then, add the salt, pepper, and finely chopped fresh rosemary, and give everything a good stir until all the ingredients are well combined.